OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ### Use spaces to manage access to manual interactions

-Sometimes, those performing manual checks don’t need to see the full deployment picture.
+Sometimes, the people performing manual checks don’t need to see the full deployment picture.
 You can use Octopus Deploy’s Spaces feature to make sure teams only see what they need.

 You could set Octopus access so:

 - Development teams can only deploy to Dev
 - QA teams can promote from Dev to QA
-- Managers can only confirm consent or reject deployment to the next phase
+- Managers can only confirm, consent, or reject deployment to the next phase
 - Project managers can only see the dashboard and reporting features
 - Teams can see only the projects they’re attached to